CYBAVO/libmsec-ios-example/README.md

 # CYBAVO Device Security Example

-## Features
-- isJailBroken: is device jail-broken
-- isEmulator: is device an emulator
-- isDebuggingEnabled: is app debugging

 ## Project setup

 1. In ~/.ssh/ create a file called config with contents based on this:
     ```
     Host bitbucket.org